near/docs/docs/2.develop/contracts/security/random.md

 The way the random seed is created implies two things:

-- Only the validator mining the transaction **can predict** what random number will come out. **No one else**.
-Because nobody knows the validators' private key (except the validator itself).
+- Only the validator mining the transaction **can predict** which random number will come out. **No one else** could predict it because nobody knows the validator's private key (except the validator itself).

 - The validator **cannot interfere** with the random number being created.
 This is because they need to sign the previous block, over which (with a high probability) they had no control.